 On the north tip of the island, Phuket Yacht Haven Marina accommodates yachts of 100+ metres.
 Ao Po Grand Marina is located on Phuket’s east coast, well positioned for exploring Phang Nga Bay, and can also accommodate yachts up to an over 100 metres.
 Yachts visiting the island's east coast and measuring less than 35 metres can dock at Royal Phuket Marina.

 From Phuket’s palm-fringed east coast charters cruise into the spellbinding Phang Nga Bay, where great fingers of limestone shoot skyward from the sapphire waters.
 Yachts can take their pick of the multitude of pristine beaches and translucent lagoons.
 Stop at the Emerald Cave en route to Krabi where guests can head ashore to the vibrant night market, bars and restaurants.

-Departing from Krabi, it’s a sun kissed 30nm trip to Ko Lanta – the sleepy island of Ko Pu and its silky coves provide a good pitstop en route.
-With over 200 species of reef fish, along with whale sharks and kaleidoscopic marine life, Ko Lanta is a nature lover’s nirvana with some of best diving in Thailand.
+Departing from Krabi, it’s a sun-kissed 30 nautical mile trip to Ko Lanta – the sleepy island of Ko Pu and its silky coves provide a good pitstop en route.
+With over 200 species of reef fish, along with whale sharks and kaleidoscopic marine life, Ko Lanta is a nature lover’s nirvana with some of the best diving in Thailand.

-Around 17nm north west of Ko Lanta, the magical crescents of the Phi Phi islands offer more spectacular beaches, hilltop vistas and fun-loving nightlife.
+Around 17 nautical miles northwest of Ko Lanta, the magical crescents of the Phi Phi islands offer more spectacular beaches, hilltop vistas and fun-loving nightlife.
 The neighbouring islets, lagoons and coves are tailor-made for more snorkel, kayak and cruising fun – be sure to visit the famed James Bond island.